Ola-20/Ola_Portfolio/README.md

 •	Imported 39K records, performed data transformation in Power Query using GUI and M language.

 •	Cleaning and Transformation includes:
-          	Filtering irrelevant columns
+          	Filtering irrelevant columns,
-          	Filtering rows where date of confirmation is ‘null’ and based on that created a case count column Created dimension date table to assist with slicing
+          	Filtering rows where date of confirmation is ‘null’ and based on that created a case count column, Created dimension date table to assist with slicing.

 •	Other column calculations and creation of measures and parameters were completed with DAX language in main Power BI platform